-Work on an update to the Village of Hartland zoning ordinance and map and the Village of Kewaskum zoning map will be completed in late 2010 or early 2011.
+Work on an update to the Town of Sugar Creek impact fee ordinance and needs assessment will be completed in early 2012.
+A comprehensive update of the Village of Hartland subdivision ordinance will be initiated in 2012.
+An update of the Village of Kewaskum zoning map will be completed in 2012.
 SEWRPC will also provide assistance to local governments, on request and subject to staff availability, to update zoning ordinances and maps and land division and official mapping ordinances as necessary to implement comprehensive plans, and to address new State laws and regulations and Court decisions that affect local land use regulation.